draconix6/Julti-CustomWall/README.md

 If you would like to have each group of instances on their own "layer" in OBS (i.e. focus grid always overlaps locks, etc.) this will require additional setup:

+Check the latest release, and download "custom-wall-obs-link.lua".
+Place this file in `%UserProfile%/.Julti`.

 Click "Customize Layers" in the Custom Wall configuration, then **close Julti**.
 Reorder the items in the "layers" parameter, then save & exit the file.

 In OBS, go to Tools > Scripts, and add a new script.
-Navigate to %UserProfile%/.Julti, and add custom-wall-obs-link.lua.
+Navigate to `%UserProfile%/.Julti`, and add custom-wall-obs-link.lua.
 Then reopen Julti.

 Credits to Priffin for the idea.